 Information on the flow of rivers is a vital national asset that safeguards lives, protects property, and ensures adequate water supplies for the future.

-USGS real-time streamflow data typically are recorded at 15- to 60-minute intervals, stored onsite, and then transmitted to USGS offices every 1 to 4 hours, depending on the data relay technique used.
+USGS real-time streamflow data are typically recorded at 15-minute intervals, stored onsite, and then transmitted to USGS offices every 1 hour, depending on the data relay technique used.

 - next ›